All About Growing Basil Plants

 The flowers are insignificant but very popular with bees.

-They all grow easily in warm, sunny weather as tender annuals.
+All types of basil grow easily in warm, sunny weather.
 The leaves are commonly used in cooking, but the flower buds are also edible.

 You'll want to prevent your basil from blooming for as long as possible, by harvesting or pinching off the top sets of leaves as soon as the plant reaches about 6 inches in height.

 If the plant sets flowers, it is on its way to going to seed and will not grow bushy and fill out with a lot of tasty leaves.
-Once a basil plant goes to seed, the existing leaves lessen in flavor, so don't be afraid to cut and use it.
-The flowers are edible, too.
-So don't despair if a few plants get ahead of you.
+Once a basil plant goes to seed, the existing leaves begin to lessen in flavor, so don't be afraid to cut and use it, as soon as possible .
+The flowers are edible, too, so don't despair if a few plants get ahead of you.

 - "Genovese" - Larger leaves than 'Sweet Basil', with all the flavor.